Marc Niola

 About

 Engagement is treated like a deliverable inside most agencies — the email cadence, the channel mix, the touchpoint map.
-Engagement strategy is the discipline the campaign should answer to: where the audience actually is, what they need at that moment, and how to meet them there.
+Engagement strategy is the practice that asks a harder question: where the audience actually is, what they need at that moment, how to meet them across the channels they're actually in.

 The title on the door said UX; the work was always engagement.
 I'm not learning engagement strategy — I'm naming what I've been doing.

-Fifteen years inside pharma agencies built that discipline under the tightest regulatory constraints in advertising — patients and HCPs are the case where engagement either holds or collapses.
-The discipline travels: I've run that question across e-commerce, fintech, U.S. defense, beauty, and travel as well — the categories change, the audiences change, the question doesn't.
+Fifteen years inside pharma agencies built that practice under the tightest regulatory constraints in advertising — where omnichannel engagement with patients and HCPs is either approved or rejected.
+The practice travels: I've run that question across e-commerce, fintech, U.S. defense, beauty, and travel as well — the categories change, the audiences change, the question doesn't.

 The structured approach behind that work is grounded in a M.S. in Technological System Management from Stony Brook University.

-I'm looking for engagement strategist roles at mid-to-large agencies — the practice you're building or the discipline you're running.
+I'm looking for engagement strategist roles at mid-to-large agencies — the practice you're building or the team you're already running.

 Contact